-SQL Type Python Type Comments attribute.
+SQL Type Python Type Comments SQL.WCHAR, SQL.WVARCHAR, SQL.WUONGVARCHAR (TEXT, BLOB or LONG in SQL) String or Unicode or stringified object attribute.
 In NATIVE_UNICODE STRINGFORMAT mode, Unicode is passed to the ODBC driver as native Unicode.
-Strings are converted to Unicode using the connection's character . encoding setting.
+Strings are converted to Unicode using the connection's character .encoding setting.
 In all other modes, Unicode is converted to an 8-bit string before passing it to the ODBC driver using the connection's character .encoding setting.
 Strings are passed as-is.
 Note that for DateTime input objects, seconds rounding is applied just like for SQL.TIMESTAMP SQL types.
 For DateTimeDelta input objects, seconds are truncated to whole seconds.
-SQL.WCHAR, SQL.WVARCHAR, SQL.WLONGVARCHAR String or Unicode or stringified object The conversion truncates the string at the SQL field length.
-(TEXT, BLOB or LONG in SQL) stringmen object Note that currently only very few ODBC drivers can handle native Unicode The only way to store Unicode data in a non-Unicode aware database is by encoding it using e.g. UTF-8.
+The conversion truncates the string at the SQL field length.
+Note that currently only very few ODBC drivers can handle native Unicode The only way to store Unicode data in a non-Unicode aware database is by encoding it using e.g. UTF-8.
 The handling of Unicode depends on the setting of the .stringformat attribute.
-In EIGHTBIT_STRINGFORMAT and UNICODE_STRINGFORMAT mode, Unicode is converted to an 8-bit string before passing it to the ODBC driver using the connection's character . encoding setting.
+In EIGHTBIT_STRINGFORMAT and UNICODE_STRINGFORMAT and UNICODE_STRINGFORMAT mode, Unicode is converted to an 8- bit string before passing it to the ODBC driver using the connection's character .encoding setting.
 Strings are passed as-is.
-In all other modes, Unicode is passed to the ODBC driver as native Unicode.
-Strings are converted to Unicode before passing them to the ODBC driver using the connection's character . encoding setting.
-Unlike for SQL.CHAR and SQL:BINARY, there is no special case for mxDateTime or mxDateTimeDelta objects
+In all other modes, Unicode is passed to the ODBC driver as native Unicode before passing them to the ODBC driver using the connection's character .encoding setting.
+Unlike for SQL.CHAR and SQL:BINARY, there is no special case for mxDateTimeDelta objects